It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Surgery, including anaesthetic services and surgical assistance where necessary

-• Hospital accommodation and meals at the standard ward care
+• Hospital care and accommodation and meals at the standard ward care

 • Radiotherapy treatment, occupational therapy, and physiotherapy when provided by an insured facility

-• Out-of-province / out-of-country coverage: When travelling elsewhere in Canada, coverage for medically necessary services provided by a doctor or in a hospital but not all expenses such as ambulances or medevacs.
-The cost of medically necessary services needed for an emergency or sudden illness outside of Canada will be provided at NWT rates only, although may be considerably higher.
+• Out-of-province / out-of-country coverage: The cost of medically necessary services needed for an emergency or sudden illness outside of Canada will be provided at NWT rates only, although charged costs may be considerably higher

 • Supplemental insurance is strongly recommended